 Maturation & Barrel Aging

-when it comes to barrel aging, it’s pretty much open season.
-This and the following below also mostly applies to Irish and other international malt whiskies as well.
-For a deeper look at the inner workings of barrel aging visit the maturation page.
+In addition to scotch, the information below also mostly applies to Irish and other international malt whiskeys.
+For a deeper look into the scientific inner workings of barrel aging visit the maturation page.

-Blending scotches, whether it's malt and grain, all malt, or all grain, is a form of artistry all unto itself.
+Blending scotches, whether it's malt and grain whiskeys, all malt, or all grain whiskey, is a form of artistry all unto itself.
 A popular metaphor likens it to a composer constructing a symphony, with each scotch representing a different section in the orchestra, trying to bring them together in perfect harmony.
-Sometimes a blend will contain over 30 whiskies from varying regions, distilleries and age statements.
-If a blend, or a single malt for that matter, has an age statement on the label it will always be of the youngest Scotch in the bottle, which is generally the practice throughout the spirits industry.
+Sometimes a blend will contain over 30 whiskeys of varying regions, distilleries and age statements.

 Scotch may have coloring added, and many do.
 Distiller’s caramel, aka E150A, is typically used.
-For a spirit with such a pedigree this is surprising to many, it was to me.
-It seems to challenge scotch’s authenticity.
-But it is not meant to effect the flavor or add any sweetness.
-It's just to give the whisky a darker color and the appearance one would expect from a spirit that spends as long in a barrel as scotch does.
-The recycled barrels scotch usues imparts less color, bourbon for example is the color of rich mahogany after about a year.
+This is surprising to many, it was to me.
+But it does affect flavor or add any sweetness.
+It's just to give the whisky the darker appearance that one would expect from a spirit that spends as long in a barrel as scotch does.
+You see, recycled barrels impart less color.
+Bourbon with their new barrels is the color of rich mahogany after about a year.
 Scotch takes longer to get there.

 Most scotch is bottled at or around 40-43% ABV, a few degrees lower than American whiskey’s average of about 45%.
 Though some scotches are sold at cask strength which goes as high as 60% ABV.